firasesbai/firasesbai.github.io/_posts/2021-10-07-how-i-started-this-blog.markdown

 ### Jekyll Structure ###

 Understanding the structure of a Jekyll site is a crucial step to move your blog forward.
-You can find an explanation of the basic structure in the official [documentation].
+You can find an explanation of the basic structure in the official [documentation](https://jekyllrb.com/docs/structure/).

 For example, the `_posts` folder is where you would write your first blog post.